Illinois-Linguistic-Data-Management/spanglish-pos-tagger/models/README.md

 #### Model Intuition

 CRFs were designed specifically to label sequence data, which is exactly the same sort of task as part of speech tagging as we take a series of tokens as input and a series labels as output.
 In a CRF, the neighboring tokens are used in calculating label scores and feature a global normalization function over the probabilities of *all* possible label sequences.
 This allows CRFs to "relax strong independence assumptions" made by most generative models such as Gaussian Descrimitive Analysis and Hidden Markov Models.
 This is especially important to the task of part-of-speech tagging as MacDonald et al highlights the role of syntactic contextual contraints in part of speech disambiguation, meaning the lexical classes of words previously seen in a sentence clearly influence syntactic parsing of words seen later on in a sentence.
 Combining the recurrent neural network architecture with conditional random fields by using the hidden states from a BiLSTM as features for a CRF allows the model to learn contextual relationships in two distinct different ways.

-### BERT-BETO Stacked RNN

-This model uses the contextualized pretrained embeddings from [BERT](https://arxiv.org/abs/1810.04805) and its spanish adaptation [BETO](https://github.com/dccuchile/beto) concatenated together.

-The embeddings are then passed through a RNN for classification.
-The performance turned out rather poor.

 ## Morhological Tagging